lyra/vue-embedded-form/examples/HELP_US.md

 The repository should allow to:

-- Easily develop the component
+- Easily develop the component for maintainers
 - Allow to run, build and unitary test the plugin/extension
 - Tests should run on travis automatically on every commit
 - A CHANGELOG.md
+- a github integration documentation

 You should add widely used badges: